Prediction of dynamical systems from time-delayed measurements with self-intersections: Combinatorics of orbits

 (we present here a particular case $k=10$, $p=4$, $P(y) =2$, $q=5$ for illustration, but the structure of the matrix is general).

-We will now perform a sequence of elementary row operations to `move' all the entries $1$ to the main diagonal of the matrix.
-Namely, we perform the following sequence of $k - p$ operations on $J_{x,y}$, to obtain a new matrix $K_{x,y}$ (recall that we enumerate rows and columns starting from $0$). \begin{itemize} \item[($1$)] Subtracting row $k - 1 - p$ from row $k-1$ (the last row of the matrix).
+We will now perform a sequence of elementary row operations on the matrix $J_{x,y}$ to `move' all its entries $1$ to the main diagonal.
+Namely, we perform the following sequence of $k - p$ operations on $J_{x,y}$, to obtain a new matrix $K_{x,y}$ (recall that we enumerate rows and columns starting from $0$). \begin{itemize} \item[($1$)] Subtracting the $(k - 1 - p)$-th row from the $(k-1)$-th row (the last row of the matrix)